soongenwong/soongenwong/README.md

 Launching 100 AI Agents in 12 months (30/100).
-10 Commits per day and 5 Leetcode per day.
+10 Commits and 5 Leetcode per day.